CLARENCE JAMES MOODY 1886–1915

 Buried Ypres Reservoir Cemetery grave ref I. A. 34

-Remembered on Radcliffe on Trent War Memorial, Gringley on the Hill (Memorial Cross) and at Halifax Place Wesleyan Chapel, Nottingham.
+Commemorated on Radcliffe on Trent War Memorial, Gringley on the Hill (Memorial Cross) and at Halifax Place Wesleyan Chapel, Nottingham.
 This memorial board is now housed in the Nottingham Central Methodist Mission on Low Pavement, Nottingham.

 From Nottinghamshire Great War Roll of Honour: ‘James was one of two blacksmiths in Gringley at this time, his premises were on High Street close to Gosforth House’.

-Age 25 visiting brother and family at 3 St Austin’s Drive, Carlton.
+Age 25 visiting brother Bertrand and family at 3 St Austin’s Drive, Carlton.
 He is employed as a Shoeing blacksmith.

 Rank: Shoeing Smith